seungjae2525/MRMCbinary_simualtion/README.md

 - The `Simulation in Sec 5.RData` file size is too large to be uploaded directly to this repository (about 895MB).
 - Therefore, you can download the `Simulation in Sec 5.RData` file (output files (.RData) from Simulation in Sec 5.R) from the [latest release](https://github.com/seungjae2525/MRMCbinary_simualtion/releases/latest).
-- Please change the file name from "Simulation.in.Sec.5.RData" to "Simulation in Sec 5.RData" and use it.
+- Before loading the downloaded file in R, change the file name from "Simulation.in.Sec.5.RData" to "Simulation in Sec 5.RData".